STUDENTS Policy

 alternative education program on a contractual basis, or students attending a

 school pursuant to R.S.Mo.§ 167.151(2) or (4).
+The exemptions to the residency requirement

-state law and entitle such students to tuition-free school attendance.
-Additionally, a student may be partially
+are expressly established by state law and entitle such students to tuition-free

-exempt from the payment of tuition as set forth in Policy and Regulation 2240
+student may be partially exempt from the payment of tuition as set forth in

-special education evaluation and provision of special education services a
+For purposes of IDEA special education evaluation and provision of

-student attending a private school located within the District will be
+special education services a student attending a private school located within

-evaluated as a resident student.
+the District will be evaluated as a resident student.

 Requests for Waiver of Proof of Residency Requirements